Young activists won a landmark state climate trial. Now they're challenging Trump's orders

 A previous federal climate lawsuit in Oregon from Our Children's Trust went on for a decade and ended in a denial this year from the U.S. Supreme Court.

-Our Children's Trust attorney Andrea Rodgers acknowledged the Montana litigation faces challenges.
-But she said the Constitution contains protections for life and liberty that cannot be ignored.
+Our Children's Trust attorney Andrea Rodgers said the Constitution contains protections for life and liberty that cannot be ignored.

 “We’re asking the Court to apply traditional laws with respect to what constitutes the right to life and the right for liberty,” Rodgers said.

-"No matter where I live, I cannot escape extreme climate events resulting from fossil fuel pollution,” Avery McRae, the student from Oregon, said in a declaration to the court.
+"No matter where I live, I cannot escape extreme climate events resulting from fossil fuel pollution,” Avery McRae, the student from Oregon, said in a court declaration.

-The 22 plaintiffs include youths and young adults from Montana and several other states.
-Only the Montana plaintiffs were involved in the 2023 trial.

-It’s a similar playbook as the 2023 trial.
-Young plaintiffs spent days on the witness stand describing how worsening fires foul the air they breathe, while drought and decreased snowpack deplete rivers that sustain farming, fish, wildlife and recreation.
+It’s a similar playbook as the 2023 trial: Young plaintiffs spent days describing how worsening fires foul the air they breathe, while drought and decreased snowpack deplete rivers that sustain farming, fish, wildlife and recreation.

 Another legal win by Our Children's Trust also came out of state court.
-Children and teens who sued in Hawaii last year reached a historic settlement that included an ambitious requirement to decarbonize the state’s transportation system over the next 21 years.
+Children and teens in Hawaii last year reached a historic settlement that included a requirement to decarbonize the state’s transportation system over the next 21 years.

 Only a few other states, including Illinois, Pennsylvania, Massachusetts and New York, have environmental protections enshrined in their constitutions.